Eco insulation - the Grand Designs guide to sustainable materials

 2. Hempcrete

-Nimi also champions hempcrete, a composite product of hemp with a natural lime binder that ‘limits a building’s heat loss’.
+Nimi also champions hempcrete as an eco friendly insulation option a composite product of hemp with a natural lime binder that ‘limits a building’s heat loss’.
 The low-carbon, compostable material ‘can be used for both new-builds and retrofit projects to enhance insulation within a structure,’ she adds.

 Hempcrete was also used by Paul and Blanka in their budget eco-build in Grand Designs: The Street.